betrusted-io/xous-core/services/README.md

 Here is the list of well-known services:
 - `ticktimer-server` -- beta -- allows processes to know elapsed time since start, and request sleeps.
 Also manages WDT.
 - `xous-names` -- incomplete alpha -- resolves names into `SID`s.
+- `log-server` -- beta -- implements info and error logging.
+Has a separate UART from the kernel UART.

 ## Hal Servers
 Here are a list of HALs, implemented and projected, and their functions: